|ISIS Is A Plan Gone Awry|

 After ISIS retook control of Raqqa earlier this year, it created the al-Khansaa' Brigade, an all-female unit operating in the city.
 Its purpose is to apprehend civilian women in Raqqa who do not follow a strict Sharia law that includes a mandate that all women be fully covered in public and that they be accompanied by a male chaperone.
 Abu Ahmad, an ISIS official says they need a female brigade to "raise awareness among women, and arrest and punish women who do not follow the religion correctly.
 Jihad is not a man-only duty.
 Women must do their part as well."
 The women who join the brigade are either women of Raqqa who wanted to take part in ISIS or often the wives of the men who have come to fight.
 "ISIS created it to terrorize women," says Abu al-Hamza, a local media activist.
 The brigade raided the city's Hamida Taher Girls School and arrested 10 students, two teachers, and a secretary on the grounds that some of them were wearing veils that were too thin.
 Others were accused of wearing hair clips under the veil or showing too much of their faces

 It only took the Sunni militant group a little over a month to take over Syria's energy infrastructure and cripple the Assad regime.
 What's more troubling is that ISIS holdings now include nearly all of Syria’s oil and gas fields.
 While these are hardly significant on a global scale, they allow ISIS to be self-sustaining and self-funding.
-A monopoly over fuel in the territory it has captured gives them leverage over other armed Sunni factions who could have threaten its dominance.
-The militants also seized four small oilfields when they swept through north Iraq last month and are now selling crude oil and gasoline from them to finance their newly declared caliphate.
+A monopoly over fuel in the territory it has captured gives them leverage over other armed Sunni factions who could have threatened its dominance.
+The militants also seized four small oilfields when they swept through northern Iraq last month and are now selling crude oil and gasoline from them to finance their newly declared caliphate.
 Near the northern city of Mosul, ISIS has taken over the Najma and Qayara fields, while further south near Tikrit it overran the Himreen and Ajil fields during its two-day sweep through northern Iraq in mid-June.
 The oilfields in ISIS hands are modest compared to Iraq's giant fields near Kirkuk and Basra, which are under Kurdish and central government control, most of the 80 or so oil wells held by ISIS are sealed and not pumping.
 More troubling is the news they have just hours ago taken over Iraq's largest dam and now control a great deal of the water in the area.

-It seems this Islamic militant group understands the power of the purse and as a revenue earner it now levies taxes on all vehicles and trucks bringing goods into Mosul.
+It seems this Islamic militant group understands the power of the purse and as a revenue earner, it now levies taxes on all vehicles and trucks bringing goods into Mosul.
 A large truck must pay $400, while small trucks are charged $100 and cars $50.
 Ahmed Younis, a Baghdad expert on armed groups, said the Islamists were in effect establishing an economic state based on the increasing resources and infrastructure under their command.
 Considering its grip over oilfields and its growing economic activity, the Islamic State will "transform into an economic giant with assets of billions of dollars," he said.
-Petrol stations in Mosul are now selling fuel supplied by traders working with ISIS, which charges either $1.0 or $1.5 a litre depending on quality.
+Petrol stations in Mosul are now selling fuel supplied by traders working with ISIS, which charges either $1.0 or $1.5 a liter depending on quality.
 One petrol station owner in the city said the fuel is brought from Syria and is triple the price before, but drivers have to buy it now that subsidized government fuel is gone.
 ISIS is now the sole sponsor of the imports from Syria where the group controls oilfields in the Syrian province of Deir al-Zor.
 They use part of it for their vehicles and sell the rest to their traders in Mosul.

 A spokesman for the Iraqi military claims ISIS is a threat to all countries.
 Qassim Atta suggested it could change the international community's reluctance to intervene.
 "I believe all the countries, once they read the declaration will change their attitudes because it orders everybody to be loyal to it," he said.
 Iraqi state TV broadcast footage of convoys of tanks being driven to Tikrit.
 Residents in the frontline cities in the fight against Isis, such as Baquba and Samarra, say Shia militias are leading the fight against the militants and wielding inordinate power and that in some cases security forces are deferring to them.
 This makes for a very ugly picture as things in Iraq continue to escalate with reports that ISIS has placed IEDs in places such as Mada'in, Yusifiyah, and Mahmudiyah in the southern belts of Baghdad.
 The deployment of volunteers from southern Iraq to Kirkuk province signifies the spread of their role to protect shrines in areas where ISIS is making advances.